Commission

-Present: Lyn James, President, Vice-Chair Ryan Shear, Benjamin Schaaf, Sara Bullis, Myron Vail, Chief Headley, Bill Mason, Todd Hofland, Stacy McGee, Peggy Allen, and Aaron Allen.
-Absent: None
+Present: Lyn James, President, Vice-Chair Ryan Shear, Benjamin Schaaf, Sara Bullis, Myron Vail, Chief Headley, Bill Mason, Steve Ness, Peggy Allen, and Aaron Allen.
+Absent: Shannon Hewson and Todd Hofland.

 President James called the meeting order at 4:00 pm.
-Allen requested to add Municipal Highway Funds Transfer to the agenda.
-Motion by Shear, second by Schaaf to approve the amended agenda.
+Motion by Shear, second by Schaaf to approve the agenda.
 RCV= all aye, MC.

 CHIEF HEADLEY – POLICE DEPT.: